-(b) Net investment income per share is calculated using the average shares method.
+(a) Net investment income per share is calculated using the average shares method.

-(c) Total return is calculated assuming a purchase of shares at net asset value on the first day and a sale at net asset value on the last day of each period reported.

-Distributions are assumed, for the purpose of this calculation, to be reinvested at net asset value per share on the respective payment dates.
-Total return for periods of less than one year is not annualized.
+(b) Total return is calculated assuming a purchase of shares at net asset value on the first day and a sale at net asset value on the last day of each period reported.
+Distributions are assumed, for the purpose of this calculation, to be reinvested at net asset value per share on the respective payment dates of the Fund.
+Total return for periods less than one year are not annualized.
 Results represent past performance and are not indicative of future results.

-(d) Annualized.
+(c) Annualized.